-You can start with the tangibles: your career, investment assets, large items at home, the position at work or in your community, degrees, access to technology, skills that most people don’t have, parts of your body that are healthy, the absence of war in your country.
+You can start with the obvious: your career, investment assets, large items at home, the position at work or in your community, degrees, access to technology, skills that most people don’t have, parts of your body that are healthy, the absence of war in your country.

-Then, go through the invaluables: your wife or husband, children, parents, siblings, those adorable kittens or puppies, close friends, people that share your mission in life, the hobby that you enjoy, the books you have read and how they change you, your spiritual teachers, your meaningful memories.
+Then, go through the invaluable: your wife or husband, children, parents, siblings, those adorable kittens or puppies, close friends, people that share your mission in life, the hobby that you enjoy, the books you have read and how they change you, your spiritual teachers, your meaningful memories.

 This exercise, when done with all your heart, helps recalibrate your perspective.
 You will deeply realise that the house you live in is only a small part of the totality of your life story.

 Only after you regain that perspective, you can start asking yourself whether your family needs a bigger home.
 This comes second because you want your questions to be generated in the space of gratitude, instead of anxiety and fear.